Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 Visit Herring Cove Provincial Park

 Herring Cove Provincial Park is another popular destination for visitors to the island.
-The park consists of a public beach, a campground and a golf course.
+The park consists of a public beach, campground and a golf course.

 The water’s edge with seaweed a Herring Cove Beach.